AliSoftware/OHHTTPStubs/README.md

 _As far as I know, there's nothing we can do about those two limitations.
 Please let me know if you know a solution that would make that possible anyway._

-## Submitting to the AppStore
+## Submitting to the App Store

-`OHHTTPStubs` **can be used** on apps submitted **on the AppStore**.
+`OHHTTPStubs` **can be used** on apps submitted **on the App Store**.
 It does not use any private API and nothing prevents you from shipping it.

-But you generally only use stubs during the development phase and want to remove your stubs when submitting to the AppStore.
-So be careful to only include `OHHTTPStubs` when needed (only in your test targets, or only inside `#if DEBUG` sections, or by using [per-Build-Configuration pods](https://guides.cocoapods.org/syntax/podfile.html#pod)) to avoid forgetting to remove it when the time comes that you release for the AppStore and you want your requests to hit the real network!
+But you generally only use stubs during the development phase and want to remove your stubs when submitting to the App Store.
+So be careful to only include `OHHTTPStubs` when needed (only in your test targets, or only inside `#if DEBUG` sections, or by using [per-Build-Configuration pods](https://guides.cocoapods.org/syntax/podfile.html#pod)) to avoid forgetting to remove it when the time comes that you release for the App Store and you want your requests to hit the real network!